ULL-MFP-AET/ull-mfp-aet.github.io/tema1-introduccion-a-javascript/creating-and-publishing-npm-module.md

 ### Separated Test Repo

 Once more we have to test the publication, now in Production mode (In this section I am using a different example from the previous one, but the ideas apply).
-To make it automatic, we create a separated project:
+To automate the testing process, we create a separated project:

 ```
 [~/.../src/github-actions-learning]$ ls -l